Detailed guides to painful problems, treatments & more

 Magnesium deficiency and supplementation

-Magnesium is one of the essential minerals — “life finds a way,” but not without a good supply of magnesium it doesn’t.
+Magnesium is one of the essential minerals — “life finds a way,” but not without a good supply of em-gee it doesn’t!
 We use a lot of the stuff: it’s one of the big three mineral nutrients, along with sodium and potassium.
 If it’s missing, blood pressure rises, glucose tolerance drops, and our nerves get just a wee bit trigger happy.
-But … do we hurt?
-Not obviously, actually.
-Pain is not on the lists of symptoms for magnesium deficiency — but it’s also plausible and possible.
-More on this below.
+Interestingly, fixing an magnesium deficiency is actually sedating!
+It literally calms your nerves… and that could certainly be relevant to chronic pain.
+Most plausibly, it makes some sense in principle that it be helpful for cramping and/or neuropathy (pain originating from insult to the nervous system itself).

 Another extremely popular idea about magnesium is that it prevents cramps.
 This idea is mostly driven by the myth that cramps are caused by dehydration and a shortage of electrolytes, chiefly magnesium.
-Infamously for those who have followed performance science in the 21st Century, exertional cramps are almost certainly not caused by electrolyte loss or dehydration, acute or chronic.50 If low Mg doesn’t cause cramps, adding Mg probably won’t prevent them.
+Infamously for those who have followed performance science in the 21st Century, exertional cramps are almost certainly not caused by electrolyte loss or dehydration, acute or chronic.51 If low Mg doesn’t cause cramps, adding Mg probably won’t prevent them.
 We don’t actually have any direct evidence one way or the other, however.
-What little we do know about using magnesium to treat cramping with no obvious cause doesn’t seem to work,51 but it remains plausible that some specific types of cramping can be treated with magnesium.
+What little we do know about using magnesium to treat cramping with no obvious cause doesn’t seem to work,52 but it remains plausible that some specific types of cramping can be treated with magnesium.
 For a more detailed discussion of this sub-topic, see Cramps, Spasms, Tremors & Twitches.

 Magnesium deficiency causes